 D. WEEKLY ERUV INSPECTION

 The Eruv will usually be inspected on Thursday afternoon.
 Repairs will be made on Friday.
 An official voice message on the "Eruv Status Line" (781-446-9797) will notify everyone of the Eruv's status each week.
+The status is also made available on the Eruv website (www.bostoneruv.org).
+Further, there is an Email List to which a person may subscribe to receive an email message Erev Shabbat with the current status of the Eruv.
 In case of a major storm beginning anytime after preparation of the message-generally around 3 PM on Friday, (or after 3 PM on Wednesday, when Yom Tov precedes Shabbat), the Eruv should be presumed to be non-operational.
 Heavy rains, wind, snow, or other weather conditions can frequently invalidate an Eruv.
 To eliminate the chance of inappropriate reliance on a damaged Eruv, it is best to assume that the Eruv is invalid in the aftermath of any severe storm.